geneontology/noctua_app_stack/production/PRODUCTION_README.md

     - go-deploy --workspace noctua-production-YYYY-MM-DD --working-directory aws -verbose --conf config-stack.yaml
     - go-deploy --workspace noctua-production-YYYY-MM-DD --working-directory aws -verbose -destroy

-The deploy command can be tested before instantiation with the 'dry-run' option:
+The instantiate and deploy commands can be tested before instantiation with the 'dry-run' option:
     - go-deploy --workspace noctua-production-YYYY-MM-DD --working-directory aws -verbose -dry-run  --conf config-stack.yaml

 The instance name of the server will be noctua-production-YYYY-MM-DD.geneontology.org